This Is What Happened When Theresa May And Jeremy Corbyn Visited The Scene Of The Grenfell Tower Fire

 Several people also slept in the building last night, choosing to stay where they had been all day rather than move to the Westway Sports Centre, which was providing refuge for most.

 Corbyn met volunteers who have been working at the church as well as families who were sheltering inside.
-"It's been very traumatic", he said, "but there's a wonderful community.
+"It's been very traumatic," he said, "but there's a wonderful community.
 I've seen some desperate stress and sadness.

 "We will get to the bottom of this.
 My thoughts are with these people.
 There are still bodies to find in this dreadful building and we will demand and get answers to this and every other tower block."

 Alia Al-Ghabbom, who lives on the estate and is helping her friend search for his missing niece Jessica Urbano, met Corbyn inside the church.
 She told BuzzFeed News: "I live in the block next door.
-I just said 'thank you for being here, it really means a lot so us', he was really emotional.
+I just said, 'Thank you for being here, it really means a lot to us,' he was really emotional.

 "He didn't have so many words, he was just giving me a genuine hug.
 He was really genuine."

 Santana Hailstones, 6, said she "really likes" Jeremy Corbyn and was excited to meet him.
-"I told him I'd been working and helping all day yesterday and helping everybody to get better," Santana added.
+"I told him I'd been working and helping all day yesterday and helping everybody to get better," Santana said.
 "He asked me what my name is."

-Theresa May later announced in a televised interview that she would be ordering a full public inquiry into the circumstances surrounding the tragedy.
+May later announced in a televised interview that she would be ordering a full public inquiry into the circumstances surrounding the tragedy.
 She said she had attended the scene to get a briefing from the emergency services and had been "overwhelmed by their professionalism and their bravery".

 "What we need to do is to ensure this terrible tragedy is properly investigated," she said.
 "That is why I'm ordering a full public inquiry so we can get to the answers, we can find out exactly what happened and why it happened.